wmde/wikidata-wikibase-architecture/README.md

 Here you will find a high level overview of [Wikibase](./Glossary.md#wikibase), its surrounding systems, and some details relating to specific cases and deployments such as [Wikidata](./Glossary.md#wikidata).

-Systems are documented using [arc42 structured](https://arc42.org/overview/) templtes.
+Systems are documented using [arc42 structured](https://arc42.org/overview/) templates.
 You can read more about this method [at docs.arc42.org](https://docs.arc42.org/home/).

 ## Wikibase Systems